Apache Spark

 UnityCatalog 0.4.1

-The Unity Catalog Spark connector now supports atomic REPLACE TABLE AS SELECT and Dynamic Partition Overwrite for managed Delta tables, and a new credential-scoped file system to prevent out-of-memory errors.
-This release also adds support for the VARIANT data type in the UC client and fixes a critical security vulnerability (CVE-2026-27478) requiring new server configuration for existing deployments with authorization enabled.
+The Unity Catalog Spark connector now supports atomic REPLACE TABLE AS SELECT and Dynamic Partition Overwrite for managed Delta tables, and a new credential-scoped file system to prevent OOM errors in long-running sessions.
+This release also adds support for the VARIANT data type and fixes a critical security vulnerability (CVE-2026-27478) that allowed user impersonation, requiring new server configuration for existing deployments with authorization enabled.

 Delta Lake 4.2.0